TylerLandowski/BrainHawk/README.md

 ## Writing a tool with BHServer.py
 Your Python tool will interact with the data from BizHawk and send data back.
 Whether you're running a machine learning algorithm or just logging data, you'll do it here in Python.
 Rather than having a completely separate client, we can directly interact with the server using our own Python code.

+Before starting, note that the server uses various tools used in the Anaconda platform.
+We'll assume you're using that, or you already have the appropriate packages installed.

 We start off by importing, instantiating, and starting the server.

 ```Python